legal

 5% automation on emotional support and crisis intervention.
 3% on court accompaniment.
 If you work as a victims' advocate, the numbers that define your AI exposure tell a story about what machines fundamentally cannot do: be present for a human being in their worst moments.

 With an overall automation risk of just 16%, victims' advocates are among the most AI-resistant professionals in the legal sector.
+The reason has less to do with technological limitations and more to do with what victims actually need — and what the criminal justice system has spent decades figuring out it cannot provide without them.
 Here is why the data looks this way, and what it means for your career.

 The Tasks AI Can and Cannot Touch

 Victims' advocates face 26% overall AI exposure in 2025, up from 18% in 2023.
 [Fact] The climb has been gradual and is projected to reach 36% by 2028.
-[Estimate] But these aggregate numbers mask an enormous variation between tasks.
+[Estimate] But these aggregate numbers mask an enormous variation between tasks — a variation that explains why the headline risk number is so low.

 Documenting case information and maintaining records sits at 65% automation.
 [Fact] AI-powered case management systems can now transcribe intake interviews, auto-populate case forms, cross-reference records across agencies, and maintain detailed case timelines with minimal manual input.
-This is genuinely useful — it means less time on paperwork and more time with the people who need you.
+The National Center for Victims of Crime began integrating AI-assisted documentation into its case management platform in 2024, and early adopters report cutting paperwork time by roughly 40%.
+[Claim] This is genuinely useful — it means less time on administrative burden and more time with the people who need you.

 But then look at the other half of the job.
 Providing emotional support and crisis intervention is at 5% automation.
 [Fact] Accompanying victims to court proceedings and hearings is at 3%.
+[Fact] Safety planning with victims of ongoing violence sits at 8%.
 [Fact] These numbers are not going to change meaningfully in our lifetimes.
 A person in crisis does not need an algorithm.
 They need a human who listens without judgment, who understands the legal process, who can sit beside them in a courtroom and provide the steady presence that makes the difference between a victim who testifies and one who does not.

 A Growing, Mission-Driven Career

 This is not a career people choose for the salary.
-The ,520 median reflects the nonprofit and government contexts where most advocates work.
+The $42,520 specialty median reflects the nonprofit and government contexts where most advocates work.
 But it is a career with strong job security, clear social purpose, and a growth trajectory that outpaces most occupations.
+Compensation has also been moving upward: between 2019 and 2024, median wages for victims' advocates grew approximately 18%, slightly above the 15% average for all occupations during that period.
+[Estimate]

 Why This Role Is Fundamentally AI-Proof